tom-mi/iBrew/README.md

 Since the console it nearly done, protocol almost fully mapped out.
 It is time to focus on the webpage... the framework is working, it auto reconnect, keeps some stats and you can even preform some actions with it.

-#### Update

-I tested the code and I can simulate a coffee machine (so I can write the web stuff without a coffee machine), still I do not have time till december to finish the web interface (ju4ia tolds me the coffee part is partly working).
-The command line is fully functional!!!
-Patches are also not working, and the replay mode does not quit properly...
-Anyway speeded up the network code and added a message blocking system (firewall)... can take a while for the web interface to be fully functional.

-Anyway, as always donate: codes, your own code mods, bugs or other stuff...

 #### Contact
 [Bugs or issues](https://github.com/Tristan79/iBrew/issues).
 Donations & other questions <tristan@monkeycat.nl>
 If you have jokes on coffee, tea, hot chocolade, coffee machines or kettles, please post in the issues.